Ned LeDoux

 Ned LeDoux is an American country music singer and songwriter.
 He has released three studio albums.

 History

 Ned LeDoux was born in Kaycee, Wyoming, also the hometown of his father, country music singer Chris LeDoux.
 The younger LeDoux began playing drums in his father's road band, Western Underground, in 1998.
 LeDoux began recording solo material in 2015, working with producer Mac McAnally.
 His debut EP Forever a Cowboy came out in 2016.
 LeDoux wrote four of the five songs on it.
 Sagebrush, his first full-length album, followed in 2017.
 On November 8, 2019, LeDoux released his 2nd studio album Next in Line.

 LeDoux also appears on Chase Rice's 2017 album Lambs & Lions, as a duet partner on a rendition of Chris LeDoux's "This Cowboy's Hat".

-From 2011 thru 2025, Ned annually headlined Chris LeDoux Days, a town festival held in Kaycee, Wyoming, honoring his father.
+From 2011 to 2025, LeDoux annually headlined Chris LeDoux Days, a town festival held in Kaycee, Wyoming, honoring his father.